vrchatapi/vrchatapi-rust/docs/AuthenticationApi.md

 > crate::models::CurrentUser get_current_user()
 Login and/or Get Current User Info

-Login and/or Get user data from your VRChat account.
-If `Authorization` header is present then a new login session will be generated, and a new `auth` cookie is returned.  **WARNING: Session Limit:** Each authentication with login credentials counts as a separate session, out of which you have a limited amount.
-Make sure to save and reuse the `auth` cookie whenever you can, and avoid sending the Authorization header unless strictly neccesary.
-While the exact number of simultaneous open sessions is secret, expect to **very fast** run into the rate-limit and be temporarily blocked from making new sessions until the old ones expire.
+This endpoint does the following two operations:   1) Checks if you are already logged in by looking for a valid `auth` cookie.
+If you are have a valid auth cookie then no additional auth-related actions are taken.
+If you are **not** logged in then it will log you in with the `Authorization` header and set the `auth` cookie.
+The `auth` cookie will only be sent once.
+2) If logged in, this function will also return the CurrentUser object containing detailed information about the currently logged in user.  **WARNING: Session Limit:** Each authentication with login credentials counts as a separate session, out of which you have a limited amount.
+Make sure to save and reuse the `auth` cookie if you are often restarting the program.
+The provided API libraries automatically save cookies during runtime, but does not persist during restart.
+While it can be fine to use username/password during development, expect in production to very fast run into the rate-limit and be temporarily blocked from making new sessions until older ones expire.
+The exact number of simultaneous sessions is unknown/undisclosed.

 ### Parameters